 - Sweaters or cardigans

-- Scarf, hat and gloves
+- Scarf, hat, and gloves

 - Good walking shoes and smart shoes for evening occasions

-Skiing in France
+January Events in France

-France has some spectacular skiing areas and some of the best slopes in the world.
+- France has some spectacular skiing areas and some of the best slopes in the world.
 Many are in the Alps, but the other main mountain ranges also offer good skiing, both overland cross-country, and downhill.